 Choose a partner, not just a supplier

-To achieve this, we have developed a range of solutions and services designed to protect your infrastructure and ensure peace of mind for your teams.
+As a reminder, to achieve this, we have developed a range of solutions and services designed to protect your infrastructure and ensure peace of mind for your teams.

 Questions everyone asks about lightning rods

-Even with all the technical explanations, very practical questions and some persistent misconceptions often remain.
+Furthermore, even with all the technical explanations, very practical questions and some persistent misconceptions often remain.
 This is perfectly normal.
 At LPS France, we answer these questions every day, so let's take this opportunity to set the record straight.

 Will the lightning rod attract lightning to my house?